17 Things You Should Know Before Renting a Car in Portugal

 One of the most annoying aspects of renting a car is where to park it when you don’t need it.

-In Portugal, in almost all public places you have to pay for parking.
+In Portugal, a parking fee is applicable in almost all public places.
 If you find a parking space on the street, look for parking meters.
-They are very easy to use, simply insert coins and define how long you will stay there.
+They are very easy to use: Simply insert coins and indicate how long you will stay.
+Some of them require you to insert the plate number, others don’t.

-In general, you have to pay to use the meter between 8 am and 7 pm.
+Generally, you must pay to use the meter between 8 am and 7 pm.
 It goes without saying but remember to place the ticket somewhere visible on your dashboard, facing up!

-In the major cities, there is usually a good supply of underground parking – where you only pay at the end, according to the time you stay there.
-And in shopping malls and supermarkets parking is usually free.
+In major cities, there is usually a good supply of underground parking, where you only pay at the end, based on the time you stay.
+And in shopping malls and supermarkets, parking is usually free.

 Also, keep in mind that depending on where you stay, it may be difficult to get a parking place, so if possible, choose an accommodation that includes parking.